microsoft/CMake/Help/variable/CMAKE_TRY_COMPILE_TARGET_TYPE.rst

   source file in the generated project.
 This avoids running the linker and is intended for use with cross-compiling toolchains that cannot link without custom flags or linker scripts.

+``SHARED_LIBRARY``
+  Use :command:`add_library` with the ``SHARED`` option to name the source file in the generated project.
+This avoids running the linker and is intended for use with cross-compiling toolchains that cannot link without custom flags or linker scripts.